Friday, 21 December 2012

 What if the voice you hear speaks ugly?
 What if all that voice is telling you is the bad stuff and all I crave is some silence and just to shut it off?

-All of those thoughts and whispers and right out there shouts, I want to take captive and claw back and as I exhale there's just the smallest whisper of "Lord - give me peace."
+All of those thoughts and whispers and right out there shouts, I want to take captive and claw back and as I exhale there's just the smallest whisper of "please God! give me peace."

 And I wait, and I wait and I wait and the FEAR lurks big and dark keeps chattering.
 Because sometimes my fear is bigger than my faith and no amount of pleading for peace shuts off that voice.